Twisted homology of configuration spaces, homology of spaces of equivariant maps, and stable homology of spaces of non-resultant systems of real homogeneous polynomials: Main results

-For any natural $N$ consider the space $\tilde I(X,N)$ of ordered collections of $N$ points in $X$, all of which belong to different orbits of $G$, and the trivial fiber bundle over this space with the fiber $(C\Lambda)^N$.
-It is convenient to consider the fiber of this bundle over the sequence $(x_1, \dots, x_N) \in X^N$ as the space of the ways to associate a point $\lambda_j \in C\Lambda$ with any point $x_j$ of this sequence.
-A semidirect product of the groups $G^N$ and $S(N)$ acts on the base and the fibers of this fiber bundle: the element with $g_j \in G$, $P \in S(N)$, moves the points $(x_1, \dots, x_N)$ and $(\lambda_1, \dots, \lambda_N)$ to the points $\left(g_1(x_{P^{-1}(1)}), \dots, g_N(x_{P^{-1}(N)})\right)$ and $\left(\rho(g_1)(\lambda_{P^{-1}(1)}), \dots, \rho(g_N)(\lambda_{P^{-1}(N)})\right)$ respectively.
+For any natural $N$ consider the space $\tilde I(X,N)$ of ordered collections of $N$ points of $X$ such that the $G$-orbits of points are pairwise distinct, and consider the trivial fiber bundle over this space with fiber $(C\Lambda)^N$.
+It is convenient to consider the fiber of this bundle over a sequence $(x_1, \dots, x_N) \in X^N$ as the space of the ways to associate a point $\lambda_j \in C\Lambda$ with any point $x_j$ of this sequence.
+Denote by ${\mathfrak G}_N $ the semidirect product of the group $G^N$ and the permutation group $S(N)$ with the multiplication for any $g_j, h_j \in G$ and $P, Q \in S(N)$.
+This group acts on the base and the fibers of our fiber bundle: its element with $g_j \in G$, $P \in S(N)$, takes the points $(x_1, \dots, x_N)$ and $(\lambda_1, \dots, \lambda_N)$ to respectively.
 Therefore this group acts also on the space of this fiber bundle.
-Denote by $\Pi_{N,G}(X)$ the quotient space of the space of our fiber bundle by this action; it can be considered as the space of a fiber bundle with the same fiber $(C\Lambda)^N$ over the space $B(X/G,N)$.
-Also, define the {\em sign} of the element (\ref{semi}) as the product of the determinants of all $N$ operators $\rho(g_j) \in \mbox{O}(\R^W)$ and the $(W+1)$th power of the sign of the permutation $P$.
-The sign of a loop in $B(X/G,N)$ is defined as follows: using the covering homotopy property, we lift this loop to a path in the covering space $\tilde I(X,N)$, and then take the sign of the element (\ref{semi}) moving one of the endpoints of this path to the other one.
-It is easy to see that this sign does not depend on the choice of the starting point of the lifting.
-Define the local system of groups ${\mathcal J}$ on $B(X/G,N)$, locally isomorphic to $\Z$ but overturning after the transportation over the loops whose sign is equal to $-1$ (and only over such loops).
-Denote by the same letter ${\mathcal J}$ the local system on the space $\Pi_{N,G}(X)$ of our fiber bundle, which is lifted from the system ${\mathcal J}$ on its base $B(X/G,N)$.
+Denote by $\Pi_{N,G}(X)$ the quotient space of the space of our fiber bundle by this action; it can be considered as the space of a fiber bundle with the same fiber $(C\Lambda)^N$ over the configuration space $B(X/G,N)$.